 Besides the food costs, you can expect prices in Spain to be about similar to those in Italy, factoring in such things as accommodation and transportation.
 It is worth noting, though, that there are certain areas of Italy that can get incredibly pricey (notably Venice or the Amalfi Coast), and you won’t really find that anywhere in Spain.

 Therefore, if cost is a determining factor when choosing between Spain or Italy, Spain might win by a slight margin when it comes to affordability – especially depending on where you go.

 Things to Do

 Much like Italy, Spain is a massive and diverse country with a lot to offer tourists, so much that it is impossible to get bored while visiting.
-In a typical trip to Spain, you could find yourself exploring the multicultural barrios of Madrid, sipping sherry at a bodega in Jerez, and enjoying the surf and pinxtos in San Sabastian.
+On a typical trip to Spain, you could find yourself exploring the multicultural barrios of Madrid, sipping sherry at a bodega in Jerez, visiting monasteries in Montserrat and enjoying the surf and pintxos in San Sebastian.

 Like Italy, Spain is another country where people return to time and time again, either to revisit their favourite haunts or to explore yet another of its many distinct regions.
 The country is dotted with wine country and olive groves, mountains and coastline, lively cities and sleepy pueblos and it can keep you occupied for years on end.

-Therefore, if you’re trying to choose between Italy or Spain, it is worth knowing that both countries offer a number of great things to do for visitors.
+Therefore, if you’re trying to choose between Italy vs Spain, it is worth knowing that both countries offer a number of great things to do for visitors.